zer0-os/zChain/README.md

 sh install.sh
 ```

 This shell script will install, build and link all the packages.
-Try running `meow --help` to check if the installation was proper.
+Try running `ringer --help` to check if the installation was proper.
 You should see something like:

 ![image](https://user-images.githubusercontent.com/33264364/165640076-fe28e4d3-83a1-48da-9bc7-72ef58dc6ad8.png)